mitchellkolb/gif-maker/README.md

 # How to Set Up
-This project was implemented on my Linux desktop using information from the [PyGOject site](https://pygobject.gnome.org/getting_started.html#ubuntu-getting-started) and this [GTK YouTube Video.](https://youtu.be/Yu2EBmeCpJw?si=1T4h0TMkTJBPFGvC)
+This project was implemented on my Linux desktop using information from the [PyGOject site](https://pygobject.gnome.org/getting_started.html#ubuntu-getting-started)
 - Clone this repository
 - `sudo apt install libgirepository1.0-dev gcc libcairo2-dev pkg-config python3-dev gir1.2-gtk-4.0`
 - In the codebase that was cloned create a virtual environment: `python3 -m venv .venv`